John Stallo: Career

-Stallo taught German and mathematics at the newly renamed St. Xavier College (formerly a Jesuit "lyceum" called "The Atheneum") from 1841–1844.
+Stallo taught German and mathematics at the newly renamed St. Xavier College (formerly a Jesuit "lyceum" called "The Atheneum") from 1841 to 1844.
 He published his first book, ABC, Spelling and Reading Book, for the German Schools of America, which apparently sold very well.
 He then taught mathematics and science at another Jesuit institution, St. John's College (founded in 1841, now Fordham University and not to be confused with St. John's University, New York, founded in 1870) in Fordham, New York from 1844 to 1848.
 At St. John's, Stallo wrote his first major work, General Principles of the Philosophy of Nature (1848).
 This book, which he later dismissed as 'youthful', was apparently a restatement of Hegel's philosophy of nature.
 In 1881, he was elected as a member to the American Philosophical Society.

 Politics and law

 Stallo returned to Cincinnati and was there admitted to the bar in 1849, practicing law (in the firm of Stallo and Kittridge) except for a brief stint as judge of the Hamilton County Court of Common Pleas (in Ohio, a "trial court of general jurisdiction", according to Black's Law Dictionary) (1852–1855).
 He was active in politics and was later known as one of the "Ohio Hegelians", who included August Willich, Moncure Daniel Conway and Peter Kaufmann.

 A Democrat for many years, Stallo broke with this party over slavery, and supported Abraham Lincoln and the new Republican Party during the American Civil War.
 He helped organize the "Stallo Regiment" from the German-American community.
 Stallo's becoming a Republican was all the more surprising because few Catholics did so in the 1850s.
 Stallo however was a fairly Liberal Catholic and at times has been described as a free thinker.
 He represented the trustees of Holy Trinity Church in their struggle to maintain control of the Church against the attempt by the Archbishop of Cincinnati to establish the Roman Catholic Canon law method of having all diocese properties held by the bishop.